AngusMcLure/PoolPoweR/Designing pool-tested surveys for detection estimation of prevalence.md

  L_\rho(\theta, \rho|\underline{y}) ^2\\
 \end{bmatrix} \\
 &= \sum_{v = 0}^{\infty} f_V(v|\xi)
-  I(\theta, \rho|r_N(v), r_s(v),\psi, \varphi).
+  I(\theta, \rho|r_N(v), r_s(v),\psi, \varphi)\\
+&= E_V[I(\theta, \rho|r_N(V), r_s(V),\psi, \varphi)].
  \end{align*}
 $$

 [I have code which is set up to do these calculations for negative binomially distributed catch sizes.
 The calculations aren't particularly hard numerically since you just do finite sums until the sum converges.
-I don't really want to go into it any more than this here.
-Early experiments suggest that if Fisher information calculations based on the *expected* catch tend to overestimate Fisher information based on random catches in the cluster randomised setup. ]
+I'm not we would really want to go into it any more than this here.
+Early experiments suggest that if Fisher information calculations based on the *expected* catch tend to overestimate Fisher information based on random catches in the cluster randomised setup, i.e. $E[I(\theta, \rho| r_N(V),r_s(V))] \leq I(\theta, \rho|r_N(E[V]), r_s(E[V]))$.
+One could probably prove this (or give conditions when this happens) if one could show that (or when) Fisher information increases sub-linearly with catch size.
+This should be an equality in the case with individual testing and simple random sampling]

 ## Designing surveys for the detection of disease markers

+[Note that I actually wrote out this section first, but it is — I think — less interesting.
+I have used slightly different notation in this section that in the previous and rely more heavily on the language and examples of molecular xenomonitoring rather than using more generic language.
+I will correct once I know the right direction/format for this section.]

 We consider the case where the aim the survey is to correctly identify whether locations do or do not have units that are positive for the disease marker.
 There are four outcomes of a survey